+- 1) Including motor gasoline and on-road diesel would cover the most emissions.
 Among fossil transportation fuels, motor gasoline and diesel are responsible for the largest quantities of GHG emissions in the region and have the most robust existing reporting requirements.
 An effective program to address transportation emissions would cover, at minimum, finished motor gasoline and on-road diesel.
 Therefore, it is important to identify which types of entities in the petroleum supply chain track on-road and off-road diesel separately.
-Although these diesel fuels are taxed differently, some states and the EIA aggregate them for purposes of reporting.
+Although these diesel fuels are taxed differently, some states and the EIA aggregate them for purposes of reporting. - 2) Covering other fuels is desirable, but may reach a point of diminishing returns.
 States could also consider covering additional fuels, such as jet fuel.
-Fuels other than gasoline, diesel, or jet fuel make up a very small portion of total emissions, suggesting that there would be little to gain by covering other transportation fuels (e.g., natural gas), given the additional technical and regulatory burden of covering them.
-External review comments on a draft version of this paper favored the broadest coverage of fuels feasible.
+Fuels other than gasoline, diesel, or jet fuel make up a very small portion of total emissions, suggesting that there would be little to gain by covering other transportation fuels (e.g., natural gas), given the additional technical and regulatory effort needed to cover them.
+External review comments on a draft version of this paper favored the broadest coverage of fuels feasible. - 3) Simplify reporting and tracking by addressing life cycle emissions separately.
 A market-based program that assesses combustion emissions of the fossil portion of transportation fuel without accounting for life cycle emissions would minimize administrative complexity, avoid duplication with other policies like the federal RFS, and conform to most carbon accounting standards.
-For states interested in addressing life cycle emissions, it may be possible within that framework to develop a protocol through which regulated entities could receive credit for demonstrating that upstream emissions (e.g., at production sites) are lower than a default emissions value.
+For states interested in addressing life cycle emissions, it may be possible within that framework to develop a protocol through which regulated entities could receive credit for demonstrating that upstream emissions (e.g., at production sites) are lower than a default emissions value. - 4) All three options for points of regulation have advantages and drawbacks.
 With regard to potential points of regulation, the three options have different possible benefits and drawbacks.
 Using existing state points of taxation would make use of existing state regulatory mechanisms, but would require regulating over a thousand entities, many of them smaller distributors.
 State points of taxation are also not consistent among states.
 In contrast, applying the point of regulation to refiners and importers into the region would presumably cover many fewer entities, and most of them would be large, sophisticated petroleum companies.
 This point of regulation would likely be complex to develop, however, because it would likely require new reporting requirements that include points of origin and destination to prevent double-assessment and to identify fuels that could be exempt from coverage.
-Under this point of regulation might include a larger number of entities than the importers and refiners model, but would provide a consistent state-based definition of a point of regulation that would be higher in the supply chain than the existing state points of taxation.

-Refiners and importers would not be a readily viable option as the point of regulation for a sub-national multistate cap-and-invest program.
-Since only 3 states have refineries, and importers are not systematically tracked, it would be very complicated to account for fuels that are transported through states, in order to avoid double counting.
+Under this point of regulation, it is also possible that not all states would have covered entities in their state.
+Finally, the Prime Supplier point of regulation might include a larger number of entities than the importers and refiners option, but would provide a consistent state-based definition of a point of regulation that would be higher in the supply chain than the existing state points of taxation. - 5) For the Northeast and Mid-Atlantic, a system with refiners and importers as the point of regulation would be especially difficult to implement.
+Refiners and importers would not be a readily viable option as the point of regulation for a sub-national multi-state cap-and-invest program.
+Since only three states have refineries, and importers are not systematically tracked at the state level, it would be very complicated to account for fuels that are transported through states, in order to avoid double counting.
 This complexity would also likely add to the challenge of managing and maintaining the program, if and when states enter or leave the program.